 Injury Attorneys | Restoring LivesTM

 Understanding the way lawyers think about personal injury claims is the first step to setting up a successful auto accident claim.
-Settlement ultimately depends upon how lawyers or insurance companies value the strength of your claim.
+Your settlement ultimately depends upon how lawyers or insurance companies value the strength of your claim.

 When valuing the strength of your claim, lawyers and insurance companies evaluate the strength of the evidence that you can present in court to claim injury and collect damages.